StefanOckay/svg_plot_function/README.md

 # svg_plot_function
 The program expects 0 or 5 arguments.
 If 0 arguments are specified, a table of functional values is printed to stdout.
 If 5 arguments are specified properly, .svg file with fucntion plots is created as well.
-Shell script and text files for user input testing are included.
-The program was formerly created as a homework assignment for course Principles of low-level programming at my university.
 New plottable functions will be added in future.